 2) Modifying the Hoist

 Modifying a hoist is not only dangerous but it voids the manufacturers’ warranty.
-An example of modifying a hoist would be popping off the latches of the hoist in order to make picking up a load easier.
+An example of modifying a hoist would be popping off the latches of the hoist to make picking up a load easier.

 3) Overloading the Hoist